Articles & Guides

 What can we help you find?

-How to combine breastfeeding and pumping: guide to creating a schedule that works
+How to combine breastfeeding and pumping: Tips to create a schedule that works

 Figuring out how to combine breastfeeding and pumping can be challenging.
 Here are some tips for making a feasible schedule.

-How to combine breastfeeding and pumping: guide to creating a schedule that works
+How to combine breastfeeding and pumping: Tips to create a schedule that works

 Pumping breast milk — whether you are planning a return to work, or just need a few hours’ break — is a wonderful gift you can give to your baby.
 But it doesn’t come without stress.
 Caring for and breastfeeding your baby is difficult enough, but the idea of adding pumping into the mix can feel overwhelming.
 If you feel that way, you’re not alone.